GRIZZLY’S CONCIERGE FIREWOOD SERVICE

 Store It Right

 If you plan to store seasoned wood in your garage or outdoor workshop, make sure no open ignition sources are nearby.
 This includes tools such as grinders, torches or welders.
-Learn more tips for storing and seasoning firewood.

 Only Buy Local Firewood

 Many invasive pests or diseases that attack trees travel in firewood, including Emerald Ash Borer, Asian Longhorned Beetle, and Thousand Cankers Disease.
 Always obtain wood locally to avoid importing a new pest into your area.
 Most experts suggest not moving firewood more than 50 miles.